taarifa/djangorifa/docs/source/start/installation.rst

   $ python djangorifa/manage.py runserver

 Then open a browser at ``localhost:8000`` and run through the setup.
-In the second step select a polygon around Tanzania and in the 3rd step upload the tandale.osm file from the taarifa_config directory.
+In the second step select a polygon around Tandale (zoom in to Dar es Salaam on the east coast of Tanzania) and in the 3rd step upload the ``tandale.osm`` file from the ``taarifa_config`` directory.

 On Mac
 ======